temporalio/documentation/docs/tctl-next/modifiers.md

 List archived Workflow Executions.

-Alias: `-a`

-## --batch-type

-Specify the operation that this batch job performs.
-The supported operations are `signal`, `cancel`, and `terminate`.

-Alias: `--bt`

-## --clusters
+## --cluster

 Specify a list of [Temporal Clusters](/concepts/what-is-a-temporal-cluster/) when registering a [Namespace](/namespaces#).

-The list contains the names of Clusters (separated by spaces) to which the Namespace can fail over.
+The flag contains a single name of a Cluster to which the Namespace can fail over.
+For multiple Clusters pass each in a separate `--cluster` option.
 Make sure to include to the currently active Cluster.
 This is a read-only setting and cannot be changed.

-This modifier is valid only when the `--global-namespace` modifier is set to true.
+This modifier is valid only when the `--global` modifier is set to true.

-Alias `--cl`

 ## --cron

 Specify a [Cron Schedule](/concepts/what-is-a-temporal-cron-job#cron-schedules).

+## --data

+Specify data for a [Namespace](/namespaces#) in the form of key-value pairs (such as `k1:v1,k2:v2,k3:v3`).

 ## --description

 Specify a description when registering a [Namespace](/namespaces#).

-Alias `--d`

 ## --detail